ttreeagency/JsonApi/Documentation/basics/adapters.md

 }
 ```

-By default this will assume that the Eloquent relation name is the same as the JSON API relation name - `author`
+By default this will assume that the Doctrine relation name is the same as the JSON API relation name - `author`
 in the example above.
-If this is not the case, you can provide the Eloquent relation name as the first function
+If this is not the case, you can provide the Doctrine relation name as the first function
 argument.

 For example, if our JSON API `author` relation related to the `user` model relation: